eisfabian/PACEtomo/README.md

 # PACE-tomo
 Parallel cryo electron tomography (PACE-tomo) is a SerialEM script written in Python that allows for the collection of an arbitrary number of tilt series in parallel via beam image shift.
-Please refer to the publication for more details.
+Please refer to the [publication](https://www.biorxiv.org/search/Parallel%252Bcryo%252Belectron%252Btomography%252Bon%252Bin%252Bsitu%252Blamellae) for more details.

-### Citation
-Eisenstein, F., Yanagisawa, H., Kashihara, H., Kikkawa, M., Tsukita, S., Danev, R. (submitted). **Parallel cryo electron tomography on *in situ* lamellae**

 ## Hardware